-Take a short ride on the metro from the center of Milan and you arrive in Bovisa, an up and coming industrial neighborhood for artists to work and play.
-This 2500 square meter mega center is devoted entirely to contemporary living.
+Take a short ride on the metro from the center of Milan and you arrive in Bovisa, the neighborhood of art in Milan.
+Contemporary living is the focus of this 2500 square meter mega center.
 Browse through the compound of galleries featuring emerging artists’ controversial paintings.